Friday, May 31, 2024

 Dornenreich - Reime faucht der Märchensarg

-(26.01.2013 Leipzig)
+(26.01.2013 Leipzig) (my fav live performance)

 Millions of people sink dramatically into the dust, then we could come close to the Dionysian.
 Now is the slave a free man, now all the stiff, hostile barriers break apart, those things which necessity and arbitrary power or “saucy fashion” have established between men.
 Now, with the gospel of world harmony, every man feels himself not only united with his neighbour, reconciled and fused together, but also as if the veil of Maja has been ripped apart, with only scraps fluttering around before the mysterious original unity.
 Singing and dancing, man expresses himself as a member of a higher unity.
 He has forgotten how to walk and talk and is on the verge of flying up into the air as he dances.
 The enchantment speaks out in his gestures.
 Just as the animals speak and the earth gives milk and honey, so now something supernatural echoes out of him.
 He feels himself a god.
 He now moves in a lofty ecstasy, as he saw the gods move in his dream.
 The man is no longer an artist.
 He has become a work of art.
 The artistic power of all of nature, the rhapsodic satisfaction of the primordial unity, reveals itself here in the intoxicated performance.
 The finest clay, the most expensive marble—man—is here worked and chiseled, and the cry of the Eleusianian mysteries rings out to the chisel blows of the Dionysian world artist: “Do you fall down, you millions?
 World, do you have a sense of your creator?”